Thursday, 7 March 2013

 Neither Here Nor There

 It's so hard to write when you have nothing to write about.
-There's nothing spectacular to report about my life right now; no interesting bit of news to examine (none you haven't already read); no new snippets of literary advice to distribute nor do I have any tales of fancy to tickle your toes.
+There's nothing spectacular to report about my life right now: no interesting bit of news to examine (none you haven't already read), no new snippets of literary advice to distribute, nor do I have any tales of fancy to tickle your toes.

 There's just nothing really intersting I'd like to blog about at the moment.
-Some of you have so much material that can last an entire year but I don't have the luxury to do such a thing.
+Some of you have so much material that can last an entire year, but I don't have the luxury to do such a thing.
 I work hard and I play hard.
 I use the little time I have to toil endlessly toward my literary dreams and spend an occasion with friends and family.

 Okay, now I'm going back to my revisions - I gotta get everything ready and query-able by the end of February.
-Goals, people, you have to stick to those goals.

 Aloha!